 This article goes over how to prevent and handle student chargebacks.
 It also outlines Teachable’s chargeback policy.

 A chargeback (also known as a dispute) occurs when a cardholder questions their payment with their card issuer; this differs from a refund, which is a voluntary return of funds from the billing entity.
 A transaction may be disputed for a variety of reasons by a student, including unfamiliar or fraudulent charges.
-School owners are charged a $15 fee for any chargeback initiated on a credit card transaction processed by the Monthly Payment Gateway; therefore, it’s important to understand how to handle and prevent disputes with your students to minimize any financial loss.
+School owners are charged a $15 fee for any chargeback initiated on a credit card transaction processed by the Monthly Payment Gateway or Teachable Payments; therefore, it’s important to understand how to handle and prevent disputes with your students to minimize any financial loss.
 Teachable also provides school owners the ability to dispute chargebacks on their end, in the case of a misunderstanding or fraud.

 While chargebacks are an unavoidable aspect of taking payments online, a strong prevention strategy is the best way to avoid chargebacks from happening in the first place.
 We recommend implementing a number of prevention methods, including establishing effective communication and transparency, crafting a clear sales pitch, and adhering to a fair and flexible refund policy.